mayhewsw/mayhewsw.github.io/_posts/2022-01-30-conll-span-embeddings.md

 ## Embedding Entities
 As with every other researcher for the past 19 years, the term "NER" makes me reflexively reach for [CoNLL-2003](https://www.clips.uantwerpen.be/conll2003/ner/) English dataset, with tagset: Person, Organization, Location, and Miscellaneous.
-Using the training set, I got the BERT embeddings (specifically [`distilroberta-base`](https://huggingface.co/distilroberta-base)) for each labeled span (summing constituent subwords), and projected to 2 dimensions with [T-SNE](https://scikit-learn.org/stable/modules/generated/sklearn.manifold.TSNE.html).
+Using the training set, I got the BERT embeddings (specifically [`distilroberta-base`](https://huggingface.co/distilroberta-base)) for each labeled span (summing constituent subwords), and reduced to 2 dimensions with [T-SNE](https://scikit-learn.org/stable/modules/generated/sklearn.manifold.TSNE.html).
 I repeated this process 6 times: one for each of the 4 labels, then 2 different plots with all labels but distinct coloring.

-In one of the ALL plots, I colored according to tag (above).
-In all others (below), I categorized using properties of each entity, assigning the first applicable category in this order: if it was preceded by a left parenthesis (`paren`), if it consisted of all capitals (`all_caps`), if it was the first token in a sentence (`initial`),, and a catch-all category (`plain`).
+In one of the ALL plots, I colored according to label.
+In all others, I categorized using properties of each entity, assigning the first applicable category in this order: if it was preceded by a left parenthesis (`paren`), if it consisted of all capitals (`all_caps`), if it was the first token in a sentence (`initial`),, and a catch-all category (`plain`).
 For the Location plot, I subdivided `plain` into `LOC` (if it was preceded by a preposition like "in" or "near") and `GPE` (all others).

 ## Observations
 There are lots of interesting things to notice -- here are a few.